strugee/filter-other-days/README.md

 That all being said, this program was tested on a GNU userland (though with `dash` as `/bin/sh`), so there may still be dependencies on GNU extensions.
 If you find any such dependencies, they will be considered bugs.
 Please [file these][file a bug] in the bug tracker.

-If you want to run the test suite, you also need Bash and `faketime`.
+If you want to run the test suite, you also need Bash and either `faketime` or a `date` with GNU's `date -d` semantics.

 ### I'm passing a file but it says "unrecognized option 'filename'".